-“You got that right,” Hal agreed heartily.
+“You got that right,” Hal reiterated.
 “All the engineers and programmers and computer nerds around here, they spend their whole day in front of computer screens, never go outside, probably never get laid.
 Think any of them can do what we do?”

 “Maybe not,” Jason replied, “but they’re the ones who come up with the ideas that keep